Cristina Vergano

 Cristina Vergano (born 1960) is an Italian-born fine artist and designer living in New York City.
 Her classical, academic painting style offsets the highly imaginative content of her work.
 A playful, surreal vein runs through the artist's work, along with a subtle feminist concern and a wink to Pop art.
-Vergano's paintings have varied subject matter and can be populated with human-animal hybrid creatures, Muslim women in lingerie, flying saucers, word games, and amused references to images by historical artists.
+Vergano's paintings have varied subject matter and can be populated with human-animal hybrid creatures, flying saucers, word games, and amused references to images by historical artists.

 Life

 Born in Milan in 1960, Vergano painted and drew since early childhood, her father and grandfather were both fine artists.
 Cristina Vergano studied at the International School of Milan, Liceo Cassini in Sanremo, and Universita' di Genova.

 Frequent and extensive visits to art museums and European travels created in the artist a lasting influence of classical balance and solid technique, while classical studies gave her work a conceptual basis.
-After obtaining a degree in Italian Letters and Art History, the artist permanently moved to the United States in 1984.
+After obtaining a degree in Italian Letters and Art History, at the Università di Genova, the artist permanently moved to the United States in 1984.

 Having lived in Florida and Georgia, Vergano moved to New York City in 1994.
 While continuing her professional career as a fine artist, represented by the Woodward Gallery, Vergano expanded her work to industrial design, creating a successful line of products for New York's Museum of Modern Art and the Liberty Science Center.
-In 2015 Vergano joined the Leonard Tourne' Gallery, which now represents her.
+In 2015, Vergano joined the Tourne' Gallery, which now represents her.